NETWAYS/gitlab-training/day1/06_Server/04_Connect_Local_Remote.md

 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Add a credential cache

 * Objective:
- * Add the credentail cache to the configuration
+ * Add the credential cache to the configuration
 * Steps
  * Go to your terminal
  * Use `git config credential.helper 'cache --timeout=99999'`